Quasimaps to zero-dimensional $A_{\infty}$-quiver varieties: Quasimaps to Nakajima Varieties

 \begin{proof} From the definition of $\qm^{\dd}_{\textrm{nonsing},\infty}$ it is obvious that this stack classifies precisely the data of Definition \ref{maindef}.

 \end{proof}

-\begin{Corollary} {\it The generating function (\ref{partfun}) is the vertex function of the quiver variety $X_{\lambda}$.} \end{Corollary} \begin{proof} By Proposition (\ref{coinpro}) the evaluation map (\ref{evmap}) is the map to a point, thus $\textrm{ev}_{\infty,*}(\vss,\qm^{\dd}_{\textrm{nonsing},\infty}(X_{\lambda}))=\chi(\vss)$. \end{proof}
+\begin{Corollary} {\it The generating function (\ref{partfun}) is the vertex function of the quiver variety $X_{\lambda}$.} \end{Corollary} \begin{proof} By Proposition (\ref{coinpro}) the evaluation map (\ref{evmap}) is the map to a point, thus $\textrm{ev}_{\infty,*}(\vss^{\dd},\qm^{\dd}_{\textrm{nonsing},\infty}(X_{\lambda}))=\chi(\vss^{\dd})$. \end{proof}

-The vertex functions for the Nakajima quiver varieties are equipped with natural integral representations of Mellin-Barnes type see Section 1.1.5-1.1.6 in \cite{OkBethe}.
+The vertex functions for the Nakajima quiver varieties are equipped with natural integral representations of Mellin-Barnes type developed in \cite{OkBethe}.
 We also refer to \cite{Pushk1,Pushk2} where these integral representations were investigated for the quiver varieties isomorphic to cotangent bundles over Grassmannians and partial flag varieties.
+Here we recall the details of this construction.

-In the case of a type $A_n$ quiver variety $X$ with vertex set $I$, dimension vector $\textsf{v}$, and framing dimension vector $\textsf{w}$, we have the following description.
+In the case of a type $A_n$ quiver variety $X$ with vertex set given by an interval $I\subset\mathbb{Z}$, dimension vector $\textsf{v}$, and framing dimension vector $\textsf{w}$, we have the following description.

 For a character $w_1+ \ldots + w_m \in K_{\bT}(X)$ let us denote